photon1503/az-native/demos/07-dapr/readme.md

 - Service Invocation & Bindings
 - Pub/Sub Messaging
 - Secrets and Configuration
-- Observability and Distributed Tracing
-- Use Dapr with Azure Functions
 - Introduction to Actors
 - Implement a Saga using Dapr
+- Observability and Distributed Tracing

 ## Tools and Extensions